limyewjin/morning_email/README.md

 ## Features

 - Retrieves current weather information based on the user's location
-- Fetches trending search queries and related news
+- Fetches frontpage of newspapers
 - Gathers news on user-specified topics of interest
+- Fetches crypto prices of specified cryptocurrencies
 - Uses Claude AI to generate a brief, personalized email summary
 - Sends the email summary to the specified recipient